-Vaccination rates by subgroup are underestimates due to individuals not disclosing race/ethnicity (8045 vaccinations) American Indian individuals (618 vaccinations) excluded due to unreliable vaccination rate calculations
+Vaccination rates are underestimates due to individuals not disclosing race/ethnicity or reporting 'Other Race' (16794 and 9173 vaccinations, respectively).

+American Indian individuals (1480 vaccinations) excluded due to unreliable vaccination rate calculations.

 4.6 Vaccine Distribution Maps

 Below are maps that compare vaccination uptake percentage and COVID-19 burden by census tract.
 The data collected is consistent with statewide and national data trends; lower income communities of color tend to experience more severe outcomes of COVID-19, yet are disproportionately undervaccinated.
 RHHD monitors this data as part of its equity-driven approach; this data is used to assist program managers in strategically standing up vaccination opportunities, outreach, and education efforts in areas that are in highest need.